 Randon Peters, McCook, NE

 Randon was elected to the Nebraska Wheat Growers Association executive board in December 2011.
-He currently serves as the association president.
-He was also appointed to chair the domestic trade and policy committee for the National Association of Wheat Growers.
+He currently serves as the association past-president.
+He was also represents NWGA on the domestic trade and policy committee for the National Association of Wheat Growers.

 Randon is a fourth generation farmer working with his father, brother, wife and children Ryland and Laney.
 He farms in Hitchcock and Red Willow counties in southwestern Nebraska.
 Randon raises certified seed along with corn, soybeans and sunflowers.

 He’s been a member of FFA and 4-H, along with a vestry member of the St. Albans Episcopal Church.
 He is a graduate of the University of Nebraska-Lincoln where he studied agronomy and diversified agriculture.